raiden-network/raiden-wizard/README.md

 ## Download the Raiden Wizard

-You can download the Raiden Wizard for either macOS or Linux
+You can download the Raiden Wizard for either macOS or Linux.

 [macOS download](https://github.com/raiden-network/raiden-installer/releases/download/v0.100.5-dev0/raiden_wizard.macOS.zip)